Individual Integrated Fighting System: Combat patrol pack

 The combat patrol pack is designed for short missions and offers 1200 cuin of cargo space in two compartments.
 The main compartment is padded to protect the back from heavy, sharp items.
 The main compartment incorporates two tiedown straps that can be used to stabilize equipment such as a field radio.
 The combat patrol pack has a separate shoulder harness.
 When used in combination with either the 40mm grenade vest or TLBV, the combat patrol pack shoulder pads are worn over the vest shoulder pads, and retained for stability by two one inch [2.54 cm] pieces of webbing.
 The combat patrol pack can also be used in conjunction with the field pack.
 With the "LCS-88" experimental version, the patrol pack attached directly to the shoulder straps of the LBV, and a waist belt was used to keep it from bouncing around.

-The US Army 3 Day Assault Pack, which came later, replaced the need for the IIFS combat patrol pack.
+The US Army 3 Day Assault Pack, which came later, replaced the IIFS combat patrol pack.